Refurbishing Homes for Shared Ownership

 As a not-for-profit organisation, Thrive Homes is proud to provide a variety of housing options to help individuals and families secure a good quality home that they can afford.

-We continually invest in our properties to ensure they achieve Government requirements, such as building safety and the green homes agenda, whilst providing good value for our customers.
+We continually invest in our properties to ensure they achieve Government requirements, such as building safety and the green homes agenda, whilst providing good value for our customers and building more homes for those waiting on the Council's housing register.

 How we identify suitable properties

-When a home becomes empty, we undertake an assessment to understand the work that is needed to bring it up to regulatory standards to ensure our customers have safe, comfortable homes that are built to last.
+When a home becomes empty, we undertake an assessment to understand the work that is needed to bring it up to regulatory standards to ensure our customers have safe, comfortable, energy-efficient homes that are built to last.

-In situations like this, we have decided to refurbish the property and sell it as a shared ownership home, rather than via auction on the open market.
-This keeps it as an affordable housing option and one that we can share with existing customers and local residents.
+In situations like this, we have decided to refurbish the property and sell it as a shared ownership home - maintaining a rental income from the property - rather than selling outright via auction on the open market.
+This keeps it as a social housing option and one that we can share with existing customers and local residents.
 It also ensures the property remains within our portfolio and isn’t sold to a private landlord, investor, or developer.

 What are the benefits of this programme?